supermedium/aframe-super-keyboard/README.md

 First, you create the image of the keyboard, with the characters and control keys such as `Enter, Dismiss, Backspace, Shift and Space`.

 Then you have to tell `simple-keyboard` where the keys are, what is their size, and what character (or command) they produce.
 For doing this you can use [this editor](editor) providing an image of the keyboard but with flat colored rectangles where the keys are supposed to be (they must not overlap).
-Then, just by clicking and pressing the corresponding key, you will get the code necessary for copy/pasteing in the `layout` property of the Layout Object, which has the following fields:
+Then, just by clicking and pressing the corresponding key, you will get the code necessary for defining the layout of the keyboard.

-#### Layout object properties
+Finally, you call the component method `addCustomModel(name, layout_definition)` and set the `model` property to your keyboard's name.

+`layout_definition` is an object with the following properties:

 | Name | Description | Example value |
 | ---- | ----------- | ------------- |